VedPanse/CyberPad/README.md

 # CyberPad
-Cyber Pad is a strategic note-taking web application that doesn't let you forget the highlights.
+Cyber Pad is a strategic note-taking web application.
 The strategy is an adaptation of the 'Cornell Notes Taking Strategy.'
+It won't let you forget the highlights.

 # Requirements